Russian Soviet Federative Socialist Republic: National holidays and symbols

 During its 76-year existence, the Russian SFSR anthem was the same as the Soviet anthem (unlike other republics): The Internationale until 1944 and then the State Anthem of the Soviet Union.
-In 1990, the RSFSR adopted its own separate anthem called Patrioticheskaya Pesnya, which went on to become the anthem of independent Russia since 1991.
+In 1990, the RSFSR adopted its own separate anthem called Patrioticheskaya Pesnya, which became the anthem of independent Russia.
 In 2000, Vladimir Putin re-introduced the Soviet anthem.
 The motto "Workers of the world, unite!" was commonly used and shared with other Soviet republics.
 The hammer and sickle and the full Soviet coat of arms are still widely seen in Russian cities as part of architectural decorations.
 The Soviet red stars are also encountered, often on military equipment and war memorials.
 The Red Banner continues to be honored, especially the Banner of Victory of 1945.

-The Matryoshka doll is a recognizable symbol of the Russian SFSR (and the Soviet Union as a whole) and the towers of Moscow Kremlin and Saint Basil's Cathedral in Moscow are Russian SFSR's main architectural icons.
-Chamomile is the national flower while birch is the national tree.
-The Russian bear is an animal symbol and a national personification of Russia.
-Though this image has a Western origin, Russians themselves have accepted it.
-The native Soviet Russian national personification is Mother Russia.
+The Matryoshka doll was a recognisable symbol of the Russian SFSR (and the Soviet Union as a whole), and the towers of Moscow Kremlin and Saint Basil's Cathedral in Moscow were the Russian SFSR's leading architectural icons.
+Chamomile was the national flower and birch the national tree.
+The Russian bear was an animal symbol and a national personification of Russia.
+Though this image has a Western origin, Russians themselves have accepted it together with the indigenous national personification, Mother Russia.

 Flag history

 The flag of the Russian SFSR changed numerous times, with the original being a field of red with the Russian name of the republic written on the flag's centre in white.
 This flag had always been intended to be temporary, as it was changed less than a year after its adoption.
 The second flag had the letters РСФСР (RSFSR) written in yellow within the canton and encased within two yellow lines forming a right angle.
 The next flag was used from 1937, notably during World War II.
 Interesting because it was used until Stalin's death when a major vexillological reform was undertaken within the Soviet Union.
 This change incorporated an update for all the flags of the Soviet Republics as well as for the flag of the Soviet Union itself.
 The flag of the Russian SFSR was now a defaced version of the flag of the Soviet Union, with the main difference being a minor repositioning of the hammer and sickle and most notably adding a blue vertical stripe to the hoist.
-This version of the flag was used from 1954 all the way to 1991, where it was changed due to the ongoing collapse of the Soviet Union.
-The flag was changed to a design that resembled the original ensign of the Tsardom of Russia and the Russian Empire, with a notable difference of the flag ratio being 1:2 instead of the original 2:3 ratio.
-After 1993, when the Soviet form of government was officially dissolved in the Russian Federation, the flag of the Russian Federation was changed to the original civil ensign with its original 2:3 proportions.
+This version of the flag was used from 1954 until 1991, amidst the ongoing collapse of the Soviet Union, when it was changed to a design resembling the original ensign of the Tsardom of Russia and the Russian Empire, with a notable difference of the flag ratio being 1:2 instead of the original 2:3 ratio.
+After 1993, when the Soviet form of government was officially dissolved in the Russian Federation, the flag was changed to the original civil ensign with its original 2:3 proportions.